jgalang21/Inventory_Manager/README.md

+# Inventory Manager System

+This is a simple inventory manager system that uses JavaScript, HTML, CSS and NodeJS.

 # How to run

-Simply navigate to /src/html/ and open the homeLogin.html file using a browser!
+Navigate to the server folder, and run the command:

+$ node server.js

+Next, open up the index.html file to open up the homepage.

+The login is:
+User: manager
+Password: 319sort